 From the beginning, we’ll work with you to review how your budget and benefits compare to the wider market.
 If you’re offering a salary range significantly below your competitors, we’ll let you know immediately.
 Sometimes these discussions result in considering a candidate from a different background, or interviewing someone a bit greener, or possibly increasing your salary range to better compete with other companies.

 We work in the world of humans, so there can be a lot of moving parts and everything doesn’t always run perfectly smooth.
-To ease your anxiety, we offer a 90-day prorated guarantee.
+To ease your anxiety, we offer a 90-day prorated guarantee for all permanent hires and contract hires can be ended at any time of your choosing.

 As for pricing, we believe in total transparency; the more you know, the better a decision you can make for your company and your team.
 Here’s a guide for how our fees are determined, and you can always fill out this form for a custom quote.